named-data/ndn-js/README.md

 Currently, the library has two APIs for developers:

-	1. The Javascript API for asynchronous Interest/Data exchange.
+	1. The Javascript API for asynchronous Interest/Data exchange which follows the NDN Common Client Libraries API: http://named-data.net/doc/ndn-ccl-api/ .
+This API can be used from the browser or Node.js.
-	   This uses WebSockets for transport and currently requires a proxy for communication with a remote ndnd daemon.
+	   The browser uses WebSockets for transport and currently requires a proxy for communication with a remote NDN daemon.
+The Node.js API can use the Node.js native support for TCP or Unix sockets.

 	2. A Firefox plug-in, which implements an "ndn:/" url scheme following NDNx repository conventions for file retrieval.